Hangry Children? What You Can Do to Help

 1. Plan meals and snacks to occur at about the same time every day.

-For toddlers and preschoolers, schedule eating sessions every 2-3 hours.
+For toddlers and preschoolers, schedule a regular meal every 2-3 hours.

-For kids, aim for meals and snacks to happen every 3-4 hours.
+For kids, aim for meals and healthy snacks to happen every 3-4 hours.

-And for teens, meals can happen every 3-5 hours.
+And for teens, meals can happen every 3-5 hours with an afternoon snack.

 Avoid skipped meals or snacks, as this can lead to overeating later on.

-Sensible amounts of low fat dairy products, dairy alternatives that contain 5 grams or more of protein per cup, lean meats, eggs, nuts, and beans are all protein-containing foods, which when eaten, may give kids a sense of fullness.
+Sensible amounts of low fat dairy products, dairy alternatives that contain 5 grams or more of protein per cup, lean meats, eggs, nuts, and beans are all protein-containing foods, which when eaten, trigger fullness cues and may give your child a feeling of fullness.

 Fiber is also a food component that keeps you full longer and it can be found in 100% whole grains, fruit, vegetables, beans and more.

-Last, adding a healthy fat source to meals, such as avocado, olive oil or foods with inherent fat, like whole milk, can also up the filling factor.
+Last, adding a healthy fat source to meals, such as avocado, olive oil or foods with inherent fat, like whole milk, can also improve fullness and prevent kids from having a hard time with feeling hungry.

 A nutritious breakfast starts the body’s “engine” and sets the pattern for eating at regular intervals throughout the day.